jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 # cloudguard-serverless-app (Jayden)

-This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
-It includes the following files and folders:
+This project contains source code (zip) and supporting files for a serverless application that you can deploy with the command line interface (CLI) and scripts.
+We're gonna deploy a sample serverless application.
+Let's get started

 #Pre-requisites
 You need the following tools on your computer: